UnionInternationalCheminsdeFer/OSDM/spec/catalog-of-code-lists.md

 The Accommodation Sub Type defines the characteristics of a place for an offer.
 It can not be changed within the offer.
 (Reservation) Place Preferences defne the options that can be selected within the offer when requesting a reservation.
 Place Properties define the place characteristics for the places in a reservation.

 Depending on the commercial decisions some codes might be used in accommodation sub type with one carreir whereas another carrier might alow them in the place preferences (e.g. Bicycle and Tandem Bicycle might have the same price (Place Preference) of different prices (Accommodation Sub Type).
-There might be place propertiies that indicate characteristics of a place to the traveller which are not selectable (e.g. Place without Window)).
+There might be place properties that indicate characteristics of a place to the traveller which are not selectable (e.g. Place without Window)).
 Therefore the shown usage for the different types are an indication but not mandatory.

 Place Preference Group collects Place preferences where only one can be choosen of.